chanzuckerberg/single-cell-curation/schema/5.1.0/schema.md

     * Added TruDrop
     * Added GEXSCOPE technology
     * Added SPLiT-seq
-    * Changed spatial transcriptomics by high-throughput sequencing [EFO:0030005] and its descendants to spatial transcriptomics [EFO:0008994] and its descendants
+    * Changed spatial transcriptomics by high-throughput sequencing [EFO:0030005] and its children to spatial transcriptomics [EFO:0008994] and its children
-    * Updated Seq-Well [EFO:0008919] to Seq-Well [EFO:0008919] and its descendants
+    * Updated Seq-Well [EFO:0008919] to Seq-Well [EFO:0008919] and its children
 * uns (Dataset metadata)
   * `schema_version`
     * Must be annotated by CELLxGENE Discover and not the Curator.